JojiiOfficial/Matrix-EmailBridge/README.md

 # Matrix-EmailBridge
-A simple matrix-bridge written in GOlang to let you read and write your emails in matrix.
-You can have multiple emailaccounts in different private rooms.
+A matrix-bridge written in Go to let you read and write your emails in matrix.
+You can have multiple emailaccounts in different private rooms, write emails to multiple

 ## Information
 This bridge is currently in development.
 Its not 100% tested